Swati-Latta/YouTube-Streamer-Analysis/README.md

 ### Batch:  December 15, 2023 to Jaunary 15,2024

-### The steps include:

-1.Importing the Necessary Libraries
-2.Loading the Dataset
-3.Data Understanding
-4.Trend Analysis using Bar Plot & Correlation Matrix 5.Audience Study using Heatmap to visualize the distribution of content categories by country 6.Performance Metrics using a Sunburst Plot to visualize the metrics(average number of subscribers, visits, likes, and comments)
-7.Content Categories- Sorting & then creating a horizontal bar chart to visualize the distribution of content categories 8.Creating Category-wise SubPlots for Likes & Comments 9.Brands & Collaboration- Plotting a scatter plot to visualize the relationship between performance and number of 'Likes' or 'Comments'
-10.Benchmarking- Sorting & Display of the top performing Content creators by a specific metric(in terms of subscribers, visits, likes, and comments)

 In summary, this analysis delivers a brief yet thorough insight into YouTube streaming trends, audience dynamics, and key success factors.